Upper West Side

 between W. 25th/26th Streets

-The cheese and charcuterie departments have deep selections and the staff know what they're doing.
-The Upper West Side upstairs organic department is huge and somehow just keeps getting bigger, including a section with gluten-free and other allergen-free ingredients.
+The cheese and charcuterie departments are large, although many of the cheeses have been pre-cut.
+The Upper West Side upstairs organic department is substantial and includes a section with gluten-free and other allergen-free ingredients.
+All the stores have take-out departments with prepared foods.

-Produce includes local fruits and vegetables in-season, there's custom-cut meat, poultry and fresh fish, a big selection of smoked fish, in-store roasted coffees, kosher foods (meat, poultry, bakery), hundreds of olive oils, dozens of olives, and imported grocery items.
+Produce includes local in-season fruits and vegetables, there's custom-cut meat, poultry and fresh fish, a big selection of smoked fish, in-store roasted coffees, kosher foods (meat, poultry, bakery), and a large choice of olive oils, barrels of olives, and imported grocery items.

 What to avoid:

-Fairway's private label products range from excellent (their olive oils) to not so great.
+Fairway's private label products range from excellent to not so great.